pcdshub/happi/docs/source/client.rst

 Searching for items on a beamline
 """""""""""""""""""""""""""""""""

-To search for items on a beamline such as `MFX`, one would use the following:
+To search for items on a beamline such as 'MFX', one would use the following:

 .. ipython:: python